kando-menu/kando/docs/contributing.md

 We are happy to receive contributions in the form of **pull requests** on GitHub.
 Feel free to fork the repository, implement your changes and create a merge request to the `main` branch!

+> [!TIP]
+> There are always some issues labeled as [good first issue](https://github.com/kando-menu/kando/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+Feel free to pick one of these and ask for some pointers for how to get started in the comments!

 ## Branching Guidelines

 Kando uses a simplified version of [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/):